JIC-CSB/dtoolai/docs/source/application.rst

 Applying the network to new data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's start by trying to classify a new image.
-Download the following image:
+The image below is available in ``./docs/source/non_mnist_three.png``.

 .. image:: non_mnist_three.png